 The criteria for Board membership includes skills (such as an understanding of manufacturing, finance and capital allocation, risk management, human capital management), international background and/or global operations experience, executive leadership experience, diversity (including racial, ethnic and gender diversity), ability to provide strategic insight and direction on the Company's key initiatives, personal integrity and judgment, global business and societal perspective, and concern for the long-term interests of the Company's stockholders.

 (4.1.6) Attach the policy (optional)

-Revised Corp Gov Guidelines Final Draft 12.8.23 clean.pdf [Fixed row]
+ITW Corp-Governance-Guidelines.pdf [Fixed row]

 (4.1.1) Is there board-level oversight of environmental issues within your organization?